Older Adults Mental Health

 To register for the meeting, obtain more information about the MHAC, or to join the listserv, email Ellen Schneider, MBA.

-Click here to see the Challenges of Alzheimer's and Caregiving presentation from our April 24th meeting
+Click here to see Powerpoint slides from the Challenges of Alzheimer’s and Caregiving presentation

 In June of 2011, the CGEC, the NC Division of Aging and Adult Services, NC Division of Mental Health, Developmental Disabilities and Substance Abuse Services, NC Healthy Aging Research Network, and UNC Institute on Aging brought together more than 30 stakeholders from across North Carolina to establish the NC Mental Health, Substance Use and Aging Coalition (MHSUAC).
 The Centers for Disease Control and Prevention reports that approximately 20% of individuals age 55 and older suffer from some form of mental health issue, with depression being the most prevalent problem.
 These mental health issues are often serious, under-recognized, and untreated.
 The MHSUAC will work collaboratively to address the mental health needs of its older citizens.

 See the Powerpoint Presentations from the Regional Seminars Spring of 2013

 - Conditions, Figures and Projections Debbie A. Webster, MS, Mental Health Program Manager Division of Mental Health, Developmental Disabilities, and Substance Abuse Services

 - Evidenced Based Programs – What Works?
 Mary Lynn Piven, PhD, PMHCNS,BC UNC-Chapel Hill School of Nursing